Cuprate/cuprate/books/protocol/src/pruning.md

   return blockchain_height;
 ```

-This is calculating the [stripe](#getting-a-seeds-pruning-stripe) of the inputted pruning seed, remember if the seed/stripe is `0` that means no pruning so we can return the blockchain height as the next un-pruned height and similarly if the blocks height is within [Tip Blocks](#tip-blocks) of the blockchains height that also means the block won't be pruned.
+This is calculating the [stripe](#getting-a-seeds-pruning-stripe) of the inputted pruning seed, remember if the seed/stripe is `0` that means no pruning so we can return the blockchain height as the next un-pruned height and similarly if the block's height is within [Tip Blocks](#tip-blocks) of the blockchain's height that also means the block won't be pruned.

-Returning the blockchains height means the next pruned block doesn't currently exist, its bigger than or equal to blockchain_height - CRYPTONOTE_PRUNING_TIP_BLOCKS or it means it
+Returning the blockchain's height means the next pruned block doesn't currently exist, its bigger than or equal to blockchain_height - CRYPTONOTE_PRUNING_TIP_BLOCKS or it means it
 will never exist in the case of a zero pruning seed.

 ```c++